postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

 ### Troubleshooting export issues

-If you have problems exporting your schema, check the following:
+If you have problems exporting your definition, check the following:

-* Some schema fields (such as name, description, and protocols) must be updated on the current revision and can't be updated on other revisions.
+* Some definition fields (such as name, description, and protocols) must be updated on the current revision and can't be updated on other revisions.
 To update these fields on revisions that aren't the current revision, perform a manual merge instead.

 * Some properties of the OpenAPI specification aren't supported by Azure API Management.
 For more information, see the Microsoft help article [API import restrictions and known issues](https://docs.microsoft.com/en-us/azure/api-management/api-management-api-import-restrictions).